-We will ensure that those involved with the recruitment and employment of staff to work with children have received appropriate safer recruitment training.
+We will ensure that all those involved with the recruitment and employment of staff to work with children have received appropriate safer recruitment training.
 At least one person on each interview panel have completed safer recruitment training.
 These persons will complete the TWSP recommended Safer Recruitment Consortium training.

-The following persons have completed safer recruitment training in our setting: Jane Tranter (Chair of Governors)
+The following persons have completed safer recruitment training in our setting: Julie Marriott Joanne Shephard Ruth Angeloff Emma Shankland Jane Tranter

-Julie Marriott (Headteacher)

-Joanne Shephard (Deputy headteacher)

-Emma Shankland (SENDCO)